 Can we imagine a similar situation in Higher Education?
 That is, the seamless delivery of services that make our students and alumni highly satisfied?
 Where the outcome is great placements for students with manageable debt?
 Those happy alumni are sure to be engaged.

 My prediction for 2020 is that the adjective that will be on everybody’s tongue will be “frictionless.”
 How do we take the friction out of the equation?
 Frictionless means the easy identification of best-fit students who will persist where net tuition and projected debt will not be objections.
 Frictionless means that students clearly see pathways (that they can choose) to great post-graduate outcomes with manageable debt.
 Frictionless means that schools understand the connections that alumni have to their institutions and that they can catalyze personalized philanthropy.

 I wish I could take credit for the “frictionless” concept.
 But I can’t.
 I owe that concept to Vikas Choudhury, a new friend that is changing the world of wireless communications (look him up).
 And I owe my growing intellectual curiosity of how to catalyze personalized philanthropy to Rich Bundy at Penn State.
 Thanks to both!

 I am looking forward to 2020.
-Not only will Othot continue with its vision of providing the advanced analytics platform for higher education that is at the core of optimizing the relationship between the individual and the institution that will enable a frictionless student lifecycle.
+Not only will Othot continue with its vision of providing the advanced analytics platform that is at the core of an optimized relationship between the individual and the institution, it will enable a frictionless student lifecycle.

 Happy 2020 everyone!